 Confirmation of order or receipt of purchase

-Whenever you order something on eBay or Amazon you usually receive email confirmation of your order with vital information regarding the transaction.
-Sometimes these email receipts will contain other promotional content sometimes based on previous purchases or browsing history.
+Whenever you order something on eBay or Amazon, you usually receive an email confirmation of your order with vital information regarding the transaction.
+Sometimes these email receipts will contain other promotional content, sometimes based on previous purchases or browsing history.
 Now, you may be wondering whether mixing marketing and transitional content in one email is possible.
 The answer to this depends on the terms and conditions of each country.
-Email regulations vary from country to country; so, you have to do that extra research to make sure you are abiding by the rules to avoid any legal issues.
+Email regulations vary from country to country; so, you have to do that extra research to ensure you are abiding by the rules to avoid any legal issues.

 Security, security and more security

-As with any business, existing and potential customers look for a trustworthy company where they can feel safe when exchanging sensitive information, especially during online payment transactions.
-Sending simple transactional emails every time someone logs in to an account on a different IP address or device, or a purchase confirmation email is an effective way of letting your customers know that they are protected against malicious online activity.
+As with any business, existing and potential customers look for a trustworthy company to feel safe when exchanging sensitive information, especially during online payment transactions.
+Sending simple transactional emails every time someone logs in to an account on a different IP address or device or a purchase confirmation email is an effective way of letting your customers know that they are protected against malicious online activity.
 Sending security update emails also lets your customers know that cybersecurity is one of your priorities and that you take protecting your clients’ data seriously.

 Another issue that ties in with security is the reset password function on any website.
-When it comes to resetting a password its always best to stick with transactional emails because of the sensitive data they carry.
+When it comes to resetting a password, it’s always best to stick with transactional emails because of the sensitive data.

 Announcements and notices

-Some social media platforms, such as Instagram and Facebook often send transactional emails when a user’s profile has various notifications.
-Social media users have the option of controlling the frequency and opting out of such emails but sometimes these notification emails may be sent as a way of prompting engagement.
+Some social media platforms, such as Instagram and Facebook, often send transactional emails when a user’s profile has various notifications.
+Social media users have the option of controlling the frequency and opting out of such emails.
+But sometimes, these notification emails may be sent as a way to prompt engagement.